velapartners/moneyball-v1/README.md

 # Startup Classifier

-> Code and documentation for the startup classifier for Viktor Kozhuharov's internship in Vela Partners.
+> Code and academic paper for startup classifier.
+For Viktor Kozhuharov's internship in Vela Partners, with Yigit Ihlamur as a supervisor.

 ## Description